-The Google Play Private Channel is a feature of the Google Play Store which lets you distribute Android apps internally to users in your Google Apps domain.
+Google Play private apps are a feature of the Google Play Store which lets you distribute Android apps internally to users in your G Suite domain.

-Hosting internal apps on the Private Channel allows you to control which users or user groups can download the apps.
-Using the Google Play Store to host apps provides additional features such as user authentication, virus and malware detection, device targeting, payment, user rating, and user feedback.
+Using the Google Play Store to host internal apps lets you control which users or user groups can download apps.
+It also provides additional features such as user authentication, virus and malware detection, and device targeting.

-There are two requirements for setting up a Private Channel:
+There are three requirements for setting up private apps:

-- Register with the Google Play Developer Console, which you use to publish Android applications to the Private Channel.
+- Register with the Google Play Developer Console, which you use to publish private Android applications.

-Google Apps administrators can enable the Private Channel using their Google Apps for Work, Education, or Government Admin console.
+G Suite administrators can enable private apps using their G Suite, Education, or Government Admin console.